-For those who cannot attend the live webinar on January 27, a recording of the webinar will be available for a week following the live webinar.
+For those who cannot attend the live webinar on January 27, a recording of the webinar will be available for 7 days following the live webinar, beginning the following Monday.
 CE credit is only available for live attendance.

-Do you have students who are disorganized and may not have the materials they need or even turn in the homework they have completed?
+Do you have students who are so disorganized that they may not have the materials they need or don't even turn in the homework they have completed?
 Or do you see students who struggle to initiate complex academic assignments, procrastinate and then run out of time to do their ‘best work’?
 Does it seem that they have an inability to breakdown the demands of an assignment and have a sense of how to start?